A California couple used a lawn mower and GPS to create this giant grass mural of Kobe Bryant

 (CNN)Tributes and murals of the late Kobe Bryant have been popping up all around the world.
 But one created by a California couple can only be seen from the sky.

-Using the Turfprinter technology from their company, New Ground Technology, Kelli Pearson and her husband, Pete Davis, created a 115 -foot tall and 92- foot wide mural of Bryant in a grass field at a local park in Pleasanton, California.
+Using the Turfprinter technology from their company, New Ground Technology, Kelli Pearson and her husband, Pete Davis, created a 115-foot tall and 92-foot wide mural of Bryant in a grass field at a park in Pleasanton.

-Pearson first created a black and white image of Bryant using several different pictures.
+Pearson first created a black and white image of Bryant using several pictures.

 "The face was from two different photos, the neck was from a different photo and the body was from a different photo.
 It ends up creating an artwork piece," Pearson said.
 "I tried to capture him, the likeness of him smiling and as an athlete."

 The image was then loaded into a lawn mower-type machine that Davis moved around the field.
-With the help of GPS and digital processing, the machine blows air to gently bend the grass away or towards you to make up the dark and light contrast, according to Davis.
+With the help of GPS and digital processing, the machine blows air to gently bend the grass away or toward you to make up the dark and light contrast, according to Davis.

 For the couple, who said they are big Kobe fans, the decision to create the mural was only natural.